 The Bank’s compensation philosophy is derived from a commitment to attract, retain, develop, motivate and equitably compensate employees of the highest calibre and talent in recognition of their relative contribution in effectively conducting the business of the Bank and in achieving the Bank’s strategic goals and building a sustainable succession pipeline.

-The Bank seeks to provide employees with a compensation package that consists of base salary, allowances and variable pay (incentives/bonuses) that are competitive with those provided by comparable organisations for similar levels of duties and responsibilities.
-The Bank’s employee’s compensation package is built towards rewarding performance with emphasis on the “At Risk” component to align and encourage behaviours that support the bank’s values and risk management framework, adherence to the internal control framework and compliance to regulatory requirements.
+As a highly sought-after employer of choice, Al Rajhi Bank continued to provide employees with a compensation package that consists of base salary, allowances and variable pay (incentives/bonuses) that are highly competitive with those provided by comparable organisations for similar levels of duties and responsibilities.
+The employee’s compensation package is built towards rewarding performance with emphasis on the “At Risk” component to align and encourage behaviours that support the Bank’s values and risk management framework, adherence to the internal control framework and compliance to regulatory requirements.